What is performance testing?

-An organization can use performance testing as a diagnostic aid to locate computing or communications bottlenecks within a system.
+- As a diagnostic aid to allocate computing or communications bottlenecks within a system.
 Bottlenecks are a single point or component within a system's overall function that holds back overall performance.
-For example, even the fastest computer will function poorly on the web if the bandwidth is less than 1 megabit per second (Mbps).
-Slow data transfer rates might be inherent in hardware but could also result from software-related problems -- such as too many applications running at the same time or a corrupted file in a web browser.
+For example, even the fastest computer functions poorly on the web if the bandwidth is less than 1 megabit per second.
+Slow data transfer rates might be inherent in hardware but could also result from software-related problems, such as too many applications running at the same time or a corrupted file in a web browser.

-Performance testing can be used as a form of software testing to help identify the nature or location of a software-related performance problem by highlighting where an application might fail or lag.
-This form of testing also can be used to ensure an organization is prepared for a predictable major event, for online stores.
+- For software testing to help identify the nature or location of a software-related performance problem by highlighting where an application might fail or lag.
+Organizations can also use this form of testing to ensure they are prepared for a predictable major event.

-Performance testing can also verify that a system meets the specifications claimed by its manufacturer or vendor.
-The process can be used to compare two or more devices or programs.
+- For testing vendor claims to verify that a system meets the specifications claimed by its manufacturer or vendor.
+The process can compare two or more devices or programs.

 Performance testing metrics

 - Throughput.
-How many units of information a system processes over a specified time
+How many units of data a system processes over a specified time.

-- response time, or latency.
-The amount of time that elapses between a user-entered request and the start of a system's response to that request
+- Response time, or latency.
+The amount of time elapsed between a user-entered request and the start of a system's response to that request.

-- CPU interrupts per second.
-The number of hardware interrupts a process receives per second
+- Central processing unit (CPU) interrupts per second.
+The number of hardware interrupts a process receives per second.

 These metrics and others help an organization perform multiple types of performance tests.

 How to conduct performance testing